tarotez/sleepstages/Readme.md

 ## Running a demo

-Program can be run in a demo mode (mockup mode) using the following commands.
+The program can be run in a demo mode (mockup mode) using the following commands.

 ```
 cd sleepstages/code
 python app.py m
 ```

 "m" is for mock-up.
 It reads a short pickled wave file stored as "data/pickled/eegAndStage.sample.pkl".
+The demo file is very short and all predictions will be "wake".

 ## Reading waves from a text file